 High-risk indicators of suicidal intent include suicidal thoughts; a negative perception of life; intense feelings of hopelessness and futility, particularly if accompanied by anxiety; feelings of alienation and isolation; the idea that death is an agent for the cessation of distress; a personal and/or family history of depression; a personal and/or family history of previous suicide attempts; a history of substance abuse; and/or a history of self-damaging acts.
 A suicidal student who alerts someone is often intensely ambivalent about killing him/herself and usually is open to discussing his/her suicidal concerns with someone.
 Students who talk about or write a lot about death and dying; have a specific plan for killing themselves; have a means (such as medication, knives, or a gun); abuse alcohol and other substances; and tend to be socially isolated are considered at greater risk of making a lethal suicide attempt.

 Imminent danger signs include highly disruptive behavior, e.g., hostility or aggression; the inability to communicate clearly, e.g., disjointed thoughts or slurred speech; loss of contact with reality, e.g., seeing/hearing things that are not there or beliefs or actions at odds with reality; overt suicidal thoughts and gestures (indicating that suicide is a current option); and homicidal threats.
-In such cases, call 911 from campus and inform Counseling Services, 906-487-2538, and then a supervisor or department head.
+In such cases, call 911 from campus to alert Public Safety officers of the situation.
+Following this, you should inform Counseling Services (906-487-2538) and then a supervisor or department head.